aadz/mlogtail/README.md

 ### Log tailing mode

-Unfortunately, in Go, the process has no good ways to become a demon, so we launch the "reader" just in background:
+Unfortunately, in Go, the process has no good ways to become a daemon, so we launch the "reader" just in background:

 ```none
 # mlogtail tail &